anoopkunchukuttan/indic_nlp_library/README.md

 - Tokenization
 - Morphological Analysis

+The data resources required by the Indic NLP Library are hosted in a different repository.
+These resources are required for some moduled.
+You can download them [here](https://github.com/anoopkunchukuttan/indic_nlp_library_resources).

 ##Text Normalization

 Text written in Indic scripts display a lot of quirky behaviour on account of varying input methods, multiple representations for the same character, etc.